All Topological Bands of All Nonmagnetic Stoichiometric Materials: Acknowledgments

-We are grateful to Zhijun Wang for collaboration on previous related works and for writing the~\vasptotrace~program~\cite{Irvsp2020} extensively used in this study (see~\supappref{App:Check_Topo_appendix}).
+We are grateful to Zhijun Wang for collaboration on previous related works and for writing the~\vasptotrace~program~\cite{Irvsp2020} extensively used in this study (see~\AppCheckTopoAppendix).
 We further acknowledge helpful discussions with Mois I. Aroyo, Barry Bradlyn, Jennifer Cano, Leslie Schoop, Zhida Song, and Yuanfeng Xu.
+M.G.V. and N.R. additionally thank B.Y.
+Scarpin for enlightening discussions on VASP and CIF files.
 We acknowledge the computational resources Cobra/Draco in the Max Planck Computing and Data Facility (MPCDF) and Atlas in the Donostia International Physics Center (DIPC).
-This research also used the resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
+This research was conducted using the resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility operated under Contract No. DE-AC02-05CH11231.
 B.J.W., B.A.B., and N.R. were primarily supported by the U.S. Department of Energy (Grant No. DE-SC0016239), and were partially supported by the National Science Foundation (EAGER Grant No. DMR 1643312), a Simons Investigator grant (No. 404513), the Office of Naval Research (ONR Grant No. N00014-20-1-2303), the NSF-MRSEC (Grant No. DMR-142051), the Packard Foundation, the Schmidt Fund for Innovative Research, the BSF Israel US foundation (Grant No. 2018226), the Gordon and Betty Moore Foundation through Grant No. GBMF8685 towards the Princeton theory program, and a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 L.E. was supported by the Government of the Basque Country (Project IT1301-19) and the Spanish Ministry of Science and Innovation (PID2019-106644GB-I00).
 M.G.V. acknowledges the Spanish Ministerio de Ciencia e Innovacion (Grant No. PID2019-109905GB-C21).
 C.F. was supported by the European Research Council (ERC) Advanced Grant No. 742068 ``TOP-MAT'', Deutsche Forschungsgemeinschaft (DFG) through SFB 1143, and the Würzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter-ct.qmat (EXC 2147, Project No. 390858490).
-During the final stages of preparing this work, the 3D TMCs Ta$_2$M$_3$Te$_5$ (M$=$Pd,Ni) -- which are closely related to the TMCs Ta$_2$NiSe$_5$ and Ta$_2$NiSe$_7$ discovered to be 3D TIs in this work -- were theoretically predicted in Ref.~\onlinecite{ZhijunTMCTheory} to be non-symmetry-indicated mirror TCIs.
-Additionally, during the final stages of preparing this work, experimental evidence of a 2D TI phase in Ta$_2$Pd$_3$Te$_5$ monolayers was reported in Ref.~\onlinecite{ZhijunTMCExp}.